evan3334/node-itunes-library/README.md

 # node-itunes-library [![npm version](https://badge.fury.io/js/node-itunes-library.svg)](https://badge.fury.io/js/node-itunes-library)

+## This project is no longer supported.
+This library was made as a one-off thing when I was helping to export music from the iTunes library of a family member.
+I don't have access to iTunes to examine the library formats, and I also have a lot of time constraints due to being a student, so as such, **I currently have no plans to support this project further.** The project is free software, under the MIT (Expat) license, so you are welcome to use it as-is or fork it in order to contribute to it.

+Apologies for any inconvenience.

 ## Description
 Node.JS module to parse an iTunes library database file.
 The module provides users with access to the track and playlist information inside the library, as well as other information such as the music folder location.